chrisallenlane/md5-suppression-list-match/README.md

 Contact Me
 -------------
-If you have questions, concerns, bug reports, feature requests, offers for discount viagra, or whatever, feel free to contact me at chris@chris-allen-lane.com.
+If you have questions, concerns, bug reports, feature requests, etc, feel free to contact me at chris@chris-allen-lane.com.

 License